 While you’ll find works from centuries past, the most fascinating areas of the museum are those dedicated to post-Revolution art.
-You’ll find tons of political symbolism, and which will shed light on a lot of what you’ll see as you tour the rest of Cuba.
+You’ll find tons of political symbolism, which will shed light on a lot of what you’ll see as you tour the rest of Cuba.

 Parque El Cristo

 Home to the Iglesia del Santo Cristo del Buen Viaje church, this central park in Havana is an important meeting place.
-It’s one of Old Havana’s central plazas, though not as frequented by tourists, so here you’ll see more of day to day life in the neighborhood.
+It’s one of Old Havana’s central plazas, though not as frequented by tourists, so here you’ll see more of day-to-day life in the neighborhood.